 The BC SPCA is the only animal welfare organization in B.C. with the authority to enforce animal cruelty laws under the Prevention of Cruelty to Animals Act (PCA Act).
 We are the largest animal welfare organization of our kind in North America and the largest animal sheltering society in the world.
 We have 41 locations across B.C. including:

-- 36 branches which care for abused and homeless animals, until they are adopted into new homes (including two facilities with large animal barns)
+- 36 branches which care for abused and homeless animals, until they are adopted into new homes (including three facilities with large animal barns)

 - Two animal hospitals (Vancouver and Penticton)